rawrtc/rawrtc/README.md

 Special arguments:

-* `message-size`: Is the message size used for throughput testing.
+* `message-size`: Is the message size in bytes used for throughput testing.
 The controlling peer will determine the message size for both peers, so this argument is being ignored for the controlled peer.
 * `n-times`: Is the amount of times the message will be sent.
 Again, this